neurobin/pacget/README.md

 # The following installs the package linux-lts
 pacget -Sy linux-lts

+# The following is a short form to pacget -S linux-lts
+pacget linux-lts

 # Upgrade:
 pacget -Syu
 # etc.. same as pacman and pacaur.